Using the Data API for Aurora Serverless v1 - Amazon Aurora

 The following example shows how you can use tags in your policy statements.
 This statement requires that both the cluster and the secret passed in the Data API request have an environment:production tag.

-Here's how the policy gets applied: When a user makes a call using the Data API, the request is sent to the service.
-The Data API first verifies that the cluster ARN passed in the request is tagged with environment:production.
+Here's how the policy is applied: When a user makes a call using Data API, the request is sent to the service.
+Data API first verifies that the cluster ARN passed in the request is tagged with environment:production.
 It then calls Secrets Manager to retrieve the value of the user's secret in the request.
 Secrets Manager also verifies that the user's secret is tagged with environment:production.
 If so, Data API then uses the retrieved value for the user's DB password.
 Finally, if that's also correct, the Data API request is invoked successfully for the user.

 { "Version": "2012-10-17", "Statement": [ { "Sid": "SecretsManagerDbCredentialsAccess", "Effect": "Allow", "Action": [ "secretsmanager:GetSecretValue" ], "Resource": "arn:aws:secretsmanager:*:*:secret:rds-db-credentials/*", "Condition": { "StringEquals": { "aws:ResourceTag/environment": [ "production" ] } } }, { "Sid": "RDSDataServiceAccess", "Effect": "Allow", "Action": [ "rds-data:*" ], "Resource": "arn:aws:rds:us-east-2:111122223333:cluster:*", "Condition": { "StringEquals": { "aws:ResourceTag/environment": [ "production" ] } } } ] }

-The example shows separate actions for rds-data and secretsmanager for the Data API and Secrets Manager.
+The example shows separate actions for rds-data and secretsmanager for Data API and Secrets Manager.
 However, you can combine actions and define tag conditions in many different ways to support your specific use cases.
 For more information, see Using identity-based policies (IAM policies) for Secrets Manager.

 In the "Condition" element of the policy, you can choose tag keys from among the following: